aws-samples/amazon-transcribe-live-meeting-assistant/README.md

 LMA provides three streaming options:

 1. Use the **Chrome browser extension** to stream audio and speaker metadata from your meeting browser app.
-It currently works with Zoom, Teams, WebEx, and Chime, but we hope to add more meeting apps.
+It currently works with Zoom, Teams, WebEx, Meet, and Chime, but we hope to add more meeting apps.
 1. Use the **LMA Stream Audio tab** to stream audio from your microphone and any Chrome browser-based meeting app, softphone, or audio application.
    We show you how to use both options in the following sections.
 1. (New) Use the **LMA Virtual Participant (Preview)** feature to have LMA join the meeting as a separate virtual participant. \*_Please review the [Virtual Participant README](./lma-virtual-participant-stack/README.md) for more information and known issues._